I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/nc-ndischimney-tcp_offload_event_handler.md

 Indicates that the offload target is requesting the host stack to terminate the offload of a TCP
        connection.

+#### TcpIndicateAbort

+Indicates that the remote host initiated an abortive disconnect by sending an acceptable RST
+       segment on the connection.

 #### TcpIndicateSendBacklogChange